SearchWP Blog

-Are you looking for a way to add multiple search forms to your WordPress site?
+How to add multiple search forms to WordPress

 By using multiple search forms on your site, you can narrow your search results to help your visitors find what they’re looking for faster.

-In this guide, we’ll show you how to add multiple search forms to your WordPress site in a few minutes, with no coding required.
+In this article, we’ll show you how to add multiple search forms to your WordPress site in a few minutes, with no coding required.

 Why Use Multiple Search Forms on Your Site